• Skip to main content

 The Georgia Supreme Court held that manufacturers have a duty to use reasonable care to reduce reasonably foreseeable risks of harm posed by their products.
 What’s more, the law does not recognize a blanket exception to this duty in all cases of intentional or wrongful third-party use.

 Regardless, the Georgia Supreme Court explained that Wentworth must prove that Snap’s negligent design was the proximate cause of his alleged injuries.
 The Court remanded the lawsuit to the intermediate appeals court to determine if the trial court erred in granting judgment to Snap on the proximate cause issue.
+This case also underscores the growing legal exposure companies may face when their platforms enable dangerous social media challenges.

 The lawsuit is currently pending.